U.S. Steel

 United States Steel Corporation, also known as U.S. Steel, is one of the largest steel producers in the country.
-Headquartered in Pittsburgh, U.S. Steel has weathered economic difficulties to come out on top.
-In the process, it exposed thousands of workers to asbestos.
+Headquartered in Pittsburgh, U.S. Steel once used asbestos, exposing thousands of workers and putting them at risk of illness.
 If you worked for U.S. Steel, consider talking to an asbestos lawyer.

 A History of U.S. Steel